Shimon Sofer: Death of his brother Avraham Shmuel Binyamin

 Rabbi Shimon was not informed of the death of his brother Avraham Shmuel Binyamin on December 31, 1871 and did not take part in his burial.
-Rabbi Azriel Hildesheimer, who took part and recorded a memoir of the burial, mentions that the Krakow community withheld three telegrams sent by the Pressburg community and family from reaching him.
-Hildersheimer writes that the Krakow community feared that the Pressburg community would appoint him as their Chief Rabbi.
+Rabbi Azriel Hildesheimer, who took part and recorded a memoir of the burial, mentions that the Kraków community withheld three telegrams sent by the Pressburg community and family from reaching him.
+Hildersheimer writes that the Kraków community feared that the Pressburg community would appoint him as their Chief Rabbi.

 In a condolence letter written to his brother's family two weeks after the passing, Rabbi Shimon apologizes for not responding to the telegrams sent.
 He wrote that his family and community withheld the news from him and that the death of his brother came to his knowledge by chance.
 He discovered the news upon seeing his son-in-law reading the laws of Avelut.

 Death of Rabbi Shimon

 On Purim 1883 (5643), Rabbi Sofer celebrated with his congregation as usual, festivities continued into the late hours of the night.